Blind Boy Fuller: Death

-Fuller underwent a suprapubic cystostomy in July 1940, probably due to the urethral stricture noted on Fuller's death certificate, a narrowing or blockage of the urethra which can be caused by syphilitic chancres, infections from gonorrhea, or chlamydia, but continued to require medical treatment.
+Fuller underwent a suprapubic cystostomy in July 1940, probably due to the urethral stricture noted on his death certificate, a narrowing or blockage of the urethra that can be caused by syphilitic chancres, gonorrhea, or chlamydia, but continued to require medical treatment.
 He died at his home in Durham, North Carolina, on February 13, 1941.
-The cause of death was pyemia, due to an infected bladder, gastrointestinal tract and perineum, plus kidney failure.
+The cause of death was pyemia, due to an infected bladder, gastrointestinal tract, and perineum, plus kidney failure.

-He was so popular when he died that his protégé, Brownie McGhee, recorded "The Death of Blind Boy Fuller" for Okeh Records, and then reluctantly began a short-lived career as Blind Boy Fuller No. 2, so that Columbia Records could profit from the deceased musician's popularity.
+He was so popular when he died that his protégé, Brownie McGhee, recorded "The Death of Blind Boy Fuller" for Okeh Records, and then reluctantly began a short-lived career as Blind Boy Fuller No. 2, so that Columbia Records could profit from Fuller's popularity.